|

 - CHIJ St Nicholas Girls’ School

-In addition to the traditional secondary schools, there are 4 specialised schools which cater to students who have special interests and talents.
+In addition to the above top schools, there are 4 specialised schools which cater to students who have special interests and talents.

 These schools are: